 - Spoon or pipe 1 tsp of ganache onto 1 of the macaron shells, covering it with the other one.
 Repeat with the rest of the macaron shells.
 Allow the macarons to sit at room temperature overnight, then transfer to refrigerator until ready to serve.

 Tips for SUCCESS:

-- How to make your own almond flour: process whole unroasted almonds in food processor until fine, stopping about every minute to scrape down the sides and to allow the mixture to cool, otherwise it can turn into almond paste.
+- How to make your own almond flour: process whole unroasted almonds in food processor until fine, stopping about every minute to scrape down the sides and to allow the mixture to cool, otherwise, it can turn into an almond paste.